mlcommons/medperf/docs/getting_started/model_owner_demo.md

 ```

-Assuming the test passes, we are ready to submit the MLCube to the MedPerf server.
+Assuming the test passes sucessfuly, you are ready to submit the MLCube to the MedPerf server.

-## 2. Submitting the MLCube
+## 2. Submit the MLCube

 #### How does MedPerf Recognize an MLCube?

 {% include "getting_started/shared/mlcube_submission_overview.md" %}

-To prepare the files of our MLCube, run (make sure you are in MedPerf's root folder):
+To prepare the files of our three MLCubes, run the following command ensuring you are in MedPerf's root folder:

 ```bash
 python scripts/package-mlcube.py --mlcube medperf_tutorial/xrv_densenet/mlcube --mlcube-types model
 ```

-This script will create a new folder in the MLCube directory, named `assets`, containing all the files that should be hosted separately.
+This script will create a new folder in the MLCube directory, named `deploy`, containing all the files that should be hosted separately.

 {% include "getting_started/shared/redirect_to_hosting_files.md" %}